ardoq/rxbeach/docs/fundamentals/actions.md

 ### Payloads should be concise, avoid passing unnecessary information

-Actions should describe what's happening, by passing as little information as possible.
+Actions should describe what's happening by passing as little information as possible.
 This is in order to ensure that handlers of the actions are reading data from the correct source of truth.

 In practice, this means that you should always aim to pass ids instead of whole objects in action payloads.
 If an action handler needs the whole object, it should read that from the single source of truth (i.e. from the application state).